 We ask that patrons pick up all items being held for them.

 You must bring your family member’s card with you, or you will need to have your accounts linked.
-If you do not have your family member’s card, once your cards are linked, we can check out the items for you at the Returns Desk.
-Forms for linking accounts are available at the Returns Desk.
+If you do not have your family member’s card, once your cards are linked, we can check out the items for you at the Check Out Desk.

-The self service hold shelves are located in the Self Check-out Area where the self check machines are currently located.
+The self service hold shelves are located to the left of the Check Out Desk.

 Hold slips contain the item’s information, the first four letters of your last name and the last four digits of your barcode; no other personal information is on the slip.
 Items are arranged alphabetically by a combination of your last name and card number.